 SkyWire isn't just a "dumb cable".
 It's a true "Made for iPod" accessory that meets all Apple specs.
 Unlike other "iPhone serial cables" available on the internet, you don't have to jailbreak your iPhone to use it.
 It's the simplest, most reliable, and most affordable way to control a telescope from your iPhone, iPad, or iPod Touch.

 Most telescope models will require an additional cable to adapt SkyWire's standard DB9 connector to a telescope-specific RJ-11 serial connector.
 If you already have a "PC serial cable" for your telescope, you don't need this additional cable from us.
 If you do need this cable, we can provide one for you - with free shipping if you order it with SkyWire!

-SkyWire will work with iOS devices that use the new, smaller Lightning connector.
-To make the connection, you will need Apple's Lightning-to-30-pin Adapter or Cable.
-SkyWire may also work with other third-party Lightning-to-30-pin adapters and cables, but we have only tested SkyWire with genuine Apple accessories thus far.
+The original SkyWire will also work with newer Lightning iOS devices through Apple's Lightning-to-30-pin Adapter or Cable.
+SkyWire may also work with other third-party Lightning-to-30-pin adapters and cables, but we've only tested SkyWire with genuine Apple accessories.

 SkyWire will not work with Android devices.
 It is was designed for, and is exclusively compatible with, iOS devices.
 For Android telescope connectivity options, see the SkySafari for Android Telescope Control and Frequently Asked Questions pages.